SFPC/sfpc.github.io/guidelines.md

 ### Image tagging

 Wherever a image provides editorial information or context for a post or article, it should get tagged with an "alt-tag."
-These are used when someone is using a slower internet connection, and, first and foremost, when a screen reader is active.
+These are used when someone has a screen reader active, or when they're using a device with a slower internet connection.

 Perkins School for the Blind is a forefront resource on improving access and education for people who are blind.
 It's a great institution, and they have some advice for tagging:
 [https://www.perkinselearning.org/technology/blog/how-write-alt-text-and-image-descriptions-instagram](https://www.perkinselearning.org/technology/blog/how-write-alt-text-and-image-descriptions-instagram)